 Cash and cash equivalents include cash on hand, cash in banks, and cash equivalents.
 The Company classifies all highly liquid investments with original maturities when purchased of three months or less as cash equivalents.

 Restricted cash is cash that is restricted for a specific purpose and cannot be included in the cash and cash equivalents account.

-Trade receivables consist primarily of amounts due from subscribers for recurring monthly monitoring services over a wide geographical base.
+Trade receivables consist primarily of amounts due from customers for recurring monthly monitoring services over a wide geographical base.
 The Company performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the accounts that are acquired.
 The Company has established an allowance for doubtful accounts for estimated losses resulting from the inability of subscribers to make required payments.
 Factors such as historical-loss experience, recoveries and economic conditions are considered in determining the sufficiency of the allowance to cover potential losses.
-The allowance for doubtful accounts as of December 31, 2018 and 2017 was $3,759,000 and $4,162,000, respectively.
+The allowance for doubtful accounts as of December 31, 2013 and 2012 was $1,937,000 and $1,436,000, respectively.

-A summary of activity in the allowance for doubtful accounts is as follows (amounts in thousands):
+A summary of activity in the allowance for doubtful accounts for the years ending December 31, 2013, 2012 and 2011 is as follows (amounts in thousands):

 Concentration of Credit Risk

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of trade accounts receivable.
-The Company performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the subscriber accounts that are acquired.
-Concentrations of credit risk with respect to trade accounts receivable are generally limited due to the large number of subscribers comprising the Company's customer base.
+Monitronics performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the subscriber accounts that are acquired.
+Concentrations of credit risk with respect to trade accounts receivable are generally limited due to the large number of subscribers comprising Monitronics’ customer base.

 Fair Value of Financial Instruments